 Jonathan Nolan and Lisa Joy worked on the screenplay for the new series.
 It debuted on HBO in October of 2016.
 You may have heard of Jonathan’s brother, Christopher Nolan.
 The two of them co-wrote the screenplays for The Dark Knight, The Dark Knight Rises, and several other successful films.
 Jonathan worked as a writer, director, and executive producer on the Westworld series, roles he also held for the Person of Interest series.

 We just got back from the Rock, Gem, and Mineral Show in Madras.
 I overheard someone say there were 135 vendors this year so it took a while to see everything.
 This is the 68th year of this event.
 It is sponsored by the The All Rockhounds Pow-wow Club of America, Inc. Prices for the rocks, gems, and minerals range from one dollar to hundreds of dollars.
 Parking, admission, and entertainment is free.
 The show takes place June 22-25.

-Here are a few pictures I took today at the event.
+Here are a few pictures I took today at the Rock Show in Madras.
 Do I know what the name is of everything I show in these pictures?
 No!
 I have always liked pretty rocks even if I don’t know what they are.
 If you go to a big rock show like this, someone there can likely identify what’s there for you and tell you all about them.
 They may even tell a tale or two about the adventure they had when collecting them.

 Some birds you hear long before you see them.
 I was happy to follow the sound of a northern flicker’s calls to discover it was nesting on our property.
-Here it is peeking out from its nest cavity in a western juniper tree.
+Here is peek-a-boo view of it looking out from its nest cavity in a western juniper tree.
 Their markings are loud and sharp – just like their calls.
 I know the birds won’t be in their nest for long, but I am glad to catch glimpses of them glimpsing at me.